knightsUCF/CarRacing/Log.md

+# 1 Day Ludum Dare MVP

+Let's try to get these important features done in one day as a Ludum Dare MVP:

+- sounds
+    - score
+    -

 # Different Garbage Collection Mechanism for Cars versus Terrain

 Since the cars are moving, and not static, we can't just simply garbage collect them when the player is not on a tile, since the cars can be many tiles ahead, and if we destroy them they disappear right in front of the player.